zesterer/atto/README.md

 Atto is a ridiculously simple functional programming language for masochists.
 It features a syntax driven entirely by polish notation and no delimiters to speak of.
 If you make a mistake, your code will either be misinterpreted or will simply fail for no apparent reason.
 What do you get for this simplicity?
-Well... an insanely simple self-evaluating language.
+Well... an insanely simple language with a ~250 line self-hosted interpreter.

 ## Design